Audiovisual and Textual Analysis Using Transana

 - Querying and outputting

-Participants are requested to read the Trasana review before attending this course.
+You are required to read the Transana review (PDF) before attending this course.

 Please bring a USB memory stick.